Verifying Pufferfish Privacy in Hidden Markov Models: Combining Techniques for Differential Privacy

-In this section, we investigate into a practical well-built testing tool StatDP~\cite{DWWZK:18:DVDP}, for identifying \emph{counterexamples} for differential privacy based on testing techniques.
-In order to compare with our tool FAIER, the discrete algorithms, including Noisy Max and Above Threshold, are implemented in the tool.
-We present comparisons in Subsection~\ref{subsection:com}, and moreover, in Subsection~\ref{sub:combine}, we discuss how testing and our verification technique can be combined to certify counterexamples and find lower bound for privacy budget.
+In this section, we investigate into two state-of-the-art tools for detecting violations of differential privacy, namely StatDP~\cite{DWWZK:18:DVDP} and DP-Sniper~\cite{BSBV:21:dpsniper}, to compare with our tool.
+We decide to choose these tools as baselines since they support programs with arbitrary loops and arbitrary sampling distributions.
+On the contrary, DiPC~\cite{BCJSV:20:ddppfio,BCJ:19:DiPC}, DP-Finder~\cite{BTDPM:18:dpfinder} and CheckDP~\cite{WDKZ:20:CDP} et al. do not support arbitrary loops or only synthesize proofs for privacy budget $\epsilon$ when Laplace distributions are applied.
+In order to compare with our tool FAIER, the discrete mechanisms with truncated geometric distributions are implemented in these tools.
+We present comparisons in Subsection~\ref{subsection:com}, and moreover, in Subsection~\ref{sub:combine}, we discuss how testing and our verification technique can be combined to certify counterexamples and find the precise lower bound for privacy budget.